Residence Life has overall responsibility for the management of the university’s student residences.

 The $200 Room Reservation Deposit will be credited toward the fall room rent charge due the university.
 Failure to pay the deposit by the stated deadline will make the student ineligible to participate in the official spring Room Selection Process.
 Please note that payment of the deposit is the responsibility of the student.
 Bills and reminders concerning the Room Reservation Deposit are not sent to parents/guardians.

-Residence Life must be notified by July 1 (the date deposits are released to Student Accounts) that a resident has officially withdrawn, married or will be participating in an approved study away program.
+Residence Life must be notified by July 1 (the date deposits are released to Student Accounts) that a resident has transferred, married or will be participating in an approved study away program.
 This notification is necessary to cancel the Housing Contract and refund the $200 deposit.
 If notification is not received by July 1 the $200 deposit shall be forfeited and other charges may apply.

 Transfer/Returning/New Students Prior to receiving an offer for campus housing students must electronically accept the Housing Contract indicating they have read and agree to the terms and conditions of housing.